 ECCHO: Engaging Communities to Change Health Outcomes

-Our Mission: Center the voices and lived experiences of Black, Indigenous, cisgender and transgender women of color, and non-binary people of color (BIPOC) to drive policy change and transform local systems to equitably meet the needs of communities.
+Our Mission: Center the voices and lived experiences of BIPOC women and non-binary people to drive policy change and transform local systems of power.

 Transform systems & communities by centering those closest to the issue.

 Community Power & Leadership

 BIPOC women and non-binary people in Milwaukee, Rock, and Dane county have the resources and support they need to build collective power and improve the health outcomes of their communities.

 Build strong civic infrastructure to improve civic health outcome

 Increase confidence and leadership skills

 Empower individuals to radically imagine a better future